-\paragraph{On Problem Kernelization.} Since \textsc{EL-Multi-STC} is a generalization of \textsc{VL-Multi-STC}, we conclude from Corollary~\ref{Corollary: VL-Mult-STC no poly kernel} that there is no polynomial kernel for \textsc{EL-Multi-STC} parameterized by $(c,\ko)$ unless $\badStuffHappens$ and thus we give a $2^{c+1} \cdot \ko$-vertex kernel for \textsc{EL-Multi-STC}.
-To this end, we define a new parameter $\tau$ as follows.
+Since \textsc{EL-Multi-STC} is a generalization of \textsc{VL-Multi-STC}, Corollary~\ref{Corollary: VL-Mult-STC no poly kernel} implies that there is no polynomial kernel for \textsc{EL-Multi-STC} parameterized by $(c,\ko)$ unless $\badStuffHappens$.
+We now show that there is a $2^{c+1} \cdot \ko$-vertex kernel for \textsc{EL-Multi-STC}.
+To this end, we define a new parameter~$\tau$ as follows.
 Let $I:=(G,c,k,\Psi)$ be an instance of \textsc{EL-Multi-STC}.
 Then~$\tau:= |\Psi(E) \setminus \{\emptyset\}|$ is defined as the number of different non-empty edge lists occurring in the instance $I$.
-It clearly holds that $\tau \leq 2^c-1$.
+It clearly holds that~$\tau \leq 2^c-1$.